amgadma/bitcoin-wallet/README.md

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _Zcash Android Wallet_, a standalone Zcash payment app for your Android device!

+This project is based on a fork of https://github.com/bitcoin-wallet/bitcoin-wallet, it

+This software is in POC phase

-This project contains several sub-projects:
+Original project contains several sub-projects:

  * __wallet__:
      The Android app itself.
 This is probably what you're searching for.